For Face-to-Face, Online, and Hybrid Courses

 In any course or laboratory that meets weekly, no quiz, test, or examination shall be given during the last class session before the regular examination period.
 In any course or laboratory that meets two or three times a week, no quiz, test, or examination shall be given during the last two class sessions before the regular examination period.
 In any course or laboratory that meets more than three times a week, no quiz, test, or examination shall be given during the last three sessions before the regular examination period.

-Most likely your class meets at a "nonstandard" start time.
+Most likely your class meets at a "nonstandard" time.
 You should contact the Registrar’s Office for a date and time.
 A staff member will advise you of a date and time that does not conflict with the established schedule.

 I want to give an online exam, but my designated finals day is the first day of finals week.
 How do I give "ample time" without using class periods during the week before Reading Day?